Our Impact

 Parent, Advisor, Donor – Jill Foster

-Our Sustainability Challenge Workshop brings together up to 120 students from 5 high schools to engage in an innovative 1-day event focused on renewable energy and sustainability.
+Our SUSTAINABILITY CHALLENGE Workshop brings together up to 120 teens to engage in an innovative 1-day event focused on renewable energy and/or sustainability.
 Our workshop centers on a real-world case study written by experts and vetted by our partner organizations.
 MORE

-Otto Wilson, PhD – Biomedical Engineer and professor at Catholic University School of Engineering speaks to our students at Kennedy High School.
+Otto Wilson, PhD – Biomedical Engineer and professor at Catholic University School of Engineering speaks to our students at Kennedy and Wheaton High Schools.

 Our Programs & Projects